dsi-agpt/minibus-skeleton/README.md

 ##The big picture

 Define your (possibly hierarchical) types of data.
-Create doctrine entities mathing the common data model for applications of the information system.
+Create doctrine entities representative of the common data model for applications of the information system.
 For each type of data, implement one or more **acquisition process**.
 Acquisition process will connect to a remote endpoint (possibly internal to you information system), fetch and convert data to your reference model.
 Then, implement one or more **export process** that will convert data and write it into your target applications.

 #Requirements